 Tiny, delicate creatures only standing several inches tall, faeries are split into three groups; the an'fae, inani'fae, and nain'fae, with each class explained below.
 Generally are a small, humanoid people with insectoid wings of many shapes and sizes.
 Divided into two different factions - the Seelie, and the Unseelie, respectively.

-Imps The faeries' cousin species, the imp, is hotly detested by both Seelie and Unseelie courts, and imps are considered pests to be driven away at the first opportunity.
+Imps Faeries and imps have long been confused for one another, though they share no relation other than their size and wings.
+Imps are hotly detested by both Seelie and Unseelie courts, and are considered pests to be driven away at the first opportunity.
 Should a faerie be seen with an imp, that faerie may be banished from either court for a number of years.
 Wars are often fought between faeries and imps over territory, where little quarter is given.

 The Courts The head of the Seelie Court is in the northern portion of Felnova's Song Forest; the head of the Unseelie along the border with the Exodus Desert.
 Though both Courts have satellites in a number of different Realms, they are most common in Felnova, with Evylon and Millirand coming a close second and third.